clicon/clixon-docs/netconf.rst

 --------

-Netconf is an external client interface (cli and restconf are others).
+Netconf is an external client interface (cli and restconf are other external interfaces).
 Netconf is also used in the internal IPC.

 ::